endorivium/informational-mastery/Obsidian/KP/Coursework/Coursework.md

 # Notes for Presentation
 - it's fine to include slides from the lightning round, duplication is allowed

+# Goals
+- decentralized and modular
+	- Chesspieces govern themselves
+	- Chessboard is just for queries
+	- UI/Graphics is separate from logic
+- demonstrate OOP

 # Game Loop
 ## Kotlin